BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 06/07/2019
 ---
 Today I had a lot of activities.
 I woke up at 9am.
 At 10:30 I went on bike with my cousin.
 It took 2 hours.
 Then at 1 PM. we went to the 'day after wedding party'.
 There was grill, volleyball, a lot of friends, etc. In general, we spent time together...
 Awesome day ;)

+07/07/2019
+---
+Another Sunday has passed...
+Since a week the weather in Poland is awful and the forecasts are not promising for the next week :(.
+Unfortunately my vacation starts tomorrow :D ... life 😅😅

+08/07/2019
+---
+Today I realized how impatient I am.
+I should work on it.
+Btw.
+Monday and the first day of my 2 week holiday - it's very cold and windy outside.😪

+09/07/2019
+---
+I decided that I'm not going to Kopanica.
+This's a Christian camp that we went to almost every year...
+This year it's too cold and I have many other things to do.

+10/07/2019
+---
+I got sick! :( What a pity...
+I think that the list of things to do this week overwhelmed me, as a result of which I fell ill.
+In addition, the weather is (in warm words) not cool and I can't go on a bike or running 😥

+11/07/2019
+---
+Another day I'm sick :( I felt terrible today, I slept in more than two hours during the day and I was freezing ...
+Now that I'm writing, it's a lot better 👍👍

+12/07/2019
+---
+YES!
+Finally the weather is slightly better 👍.
+I felt much better today - I mowed the lawn and did 15km by a bike.
+I need nice weather to be active 😅😅

+13/07/2019
+---
+Another day with wonderful weather 😊.
+I was sunbathing on the yard and enjoying this day :)